Supreme Court To Lose Its Swing Voter: Justice Anthony Kennedy To Retire

 "No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family," Kennedy said in his opinion.
 "In forming a marital union two people become something greater than what they once were."

 On a court that has become increasingly conservative, Kennedy's role has been pivotal.
-In 5-4 decisions, his vote has usually determined the outcome on some of the hottest legal and social issues of the day — not just gay rights, but abortion, campaign finance, gun rights, affirmative action, the war on terrorism and the death penalty.
+In 5-to-4 decisions, his vote has usually determined the outcome on some of the hottest legal and social issues of the day — not just gay rights, but abortion, campaign finance, gun rights, affirmative action, the war on terrorism and the death penalty.

+"His jurisprudence prominently features an abiding commitment to liberty and the personal dignity of every person," Chief Justice John Roberts said in a statement Wednesday.
+"Justice Kennedy taught collegiality and civil discourse by example."

+Justice Clarence Thomas, the second-longest current justice behind Kennedy, said he is "deeply, deeply saddened to see Justice Kennedy leave the Court."
+He also praised his demeanor and civility.

 President Trump has pledged to nominate a replacement who will almost certainly vote differently on many of these issues, putting some landmark decisions in jeopardy — from Roe v.
 Wade to the legalization of same-sex marriage.